U. G. Krishnamurti: Post-calamity

 According to U.G., his life-story can be separated into the pre- and post-calamity parts.
-Describing his post-calamity life, he claimed to be functioning permanently in what he called "the natural state": A state of spontaneous, purely physical, sensory existence, characterised by discontinuity – though not absence – of thought.
+Describing his post-calamity life, he stated that he was functioning permanently in what he called "the natural state": A state of spontaneous, purely physical, sensory existence, characterised by discontinuity – though not absence – of thought.
 U.G. also maintained that upon finding himself in the "natural state", he had lost all acquired knowledge and memories, and had to re-learn everything, as if "...the slate had been wiped clean".

 After his calamity experience, U.G. often traveled to countries around the world, declining to hold formal discussions yet talking freely to visitors and those that sought him out.
 He gave his only formal post-calamity public talk in India, in 1972.

 Nagaraj who was sitting quietly all this time said, "U.G., what exactly are you trying to put across?"
 U.G. replied, "Depends on you, not on me.
 This you don't seem to understand.
 You are the only medium through which I can express myself."